TwelveParsecs/TwitterEmotion/README.md

 ## TwitterEmotion

-Node script that analyses the overall emotion of a user's Twitter feed and displays an emoji or icon on an LED array based on that emotion.
+Node script that uses the Twitter and Alchemy APIs to analyse the overall emotion of a user's Twitter feed and displays an emoji or icon on an LED array based on that emotion.